dgerabagi/data-curation-environment/flattened_repo.md

 ### Your Next Steps

-1.  **Initialize Your Git Repository:** To take full advantage of the DCE's testing workflow, you should initialize a Git repository.
+1.  **Initialize Your Git Repository (CRITICAL):**
+    To take full advantage of the DCE's testing workflow (creating baselines and restoring changes), you **must** initialize a Git repository.

     Open a terminal in your project's root directory (you can use the integrated terminal in VS Code: `Terminal > New Terminal`) and run the following command:
     ```bash
     git init
     ```